 His repertory includes leading roles in ballets by John Cranko including the title role in Onegin, Paris and Tybalt in Romeo and Juliet, Lucentio and Hortensio in The Taming of the Shrew and the Officer in The Lady and the Fool.
 In addition he has danced leading role in Kenneth MacMillan’s Song of the Earth and Requiem, Gurn in La Sylphide (Peter Schaufuss after Bournonville), des Grieux in The Lady of the Camellias (John Neumeier), José Antonio in Don Quixote (Maximiliano Guerra) und The Master in Krabat (Demis Volpi).
 His repertory also includes works by George Balanchine, Maurice Béjart, Glen Tetley, Hans van Manen, Jiří Kylián, Wayne McGregor and Jorma Elo.
 Internationally acclaimed choreographers such as Mauro Bigonzetti, Edward Clug, Marco Goecke, Christian Spuck und Demis Volpi have created roles especially for him.

 In addition, Roman Novitzky is also one of the official photographers of the Stuttgart Ballet.
 His photos have been published in international dance magazines, books, programs and German newspapers, as well as for ad campaigns for the Stuttgart Ballet.
 In the summer of 2018 his first book The dancing view.
-Roman Novitzky’s Stuttgart Ballet was published by Edition Cantz and is also for sale in our theatre shop.
+Roman Novitzky’s Stuttgart Ballet was published by Edition Cantz.
+Since the year 2020 there is also a calendar published every year by Weingarten Verlag with photos from Stuttgart Ballet’s studios by Roman Novitzky.
+Both publications are for sale in our theatre shop.